A Visit to Walt Disney World with Your Service Animal

 You child's GAC is essentially a reservation system.
 You may only have one reservation at a time on their GAC.
 Here's an example of how it works:

 You go up to Thunder Mountain and the wait time is 1 hour.
 It is currently 2 o'clock.
 You go up to the cast member at the front of the ride entrance and tell them you need a reservation time for the ride.
-They will need the wrist band or card of everyone to be scanned.
+They will need to scan everyone’s wristband or card.
 You will scan the child who is the GAC holder first.
 They usually take off 10 minutes from the wait time so you're scheduled time to come back to the ride would be 2:50.

 Once you get your reservation time, you do not have to rush because your pass can be used any time after the scheduled time.
 You can have no more than one fast pass reservation time on the GAC at a time.